jbarratt/serialized.net/_posts/2007-08-07-great-looking-data-mining-course.markdown

 ---
 <p><a href="http://video.google.com/videosearch?q=Stats+202">The index on Google Video</a></p>

-<p>I&#39;m frequently frustrated by my lack of expertise in these areas, looking forward to sharpening up.</p>
+<p>I'm frequently frustrated by my lack of expertise in these areas, looking forward to sharpening up.</p>